Attorney Fee Requests Against Your Spouse

 Support orders may bridge this gap in income.

-That is because the wife's net disposable income is less after payment of support.
+That is because the wife's net disposable income is less after support payment.

 A request for order is the typical way to seek attorney fees based on need and ability to pay

-But it does not have to be by request for order and California law even allows such requests orally.
+But it does not have to be by request for order; California law even allows such requests orally.

 Family Code 7605